shaikhfaeem14320-del/CODEVEDX/Project2_Password/README.md

 - Hashing is not encryption and can be reversed using attacks.
 - Wordlist plays a crucial role in cracking success.
 - Even simple passwords are highly vulnerable.

+## Conclusion

+This project demonstrated how weak passwords can be easily cracked using dictionary attacks.
+It highlights the importance of using strong and complex passwords in real-world systems.